swayne275/bitly-python/README.md

 Python solution to Bitly's backend coding challenge: https://gist.github.com/jctbitly/05044bb3281ca6723bc118babc77afc7

+This challenge exceeded expectations to get an in-person interview.

 # Summary
 This is a solution to the bitly_backend_test, written in Python 3 using Tornado as the primary library to both serve the API and interact with